 This module normally requires one hour of contact time per week during Terms 1 and 2, plus additional project work during each week.
 Some hours will be lecture-based; others will be seminar or group work periods.
 Lectures will focus on two module elements: (1) core content related to public engagement, integrating science communication and science policy, and (2) skill development in support of coursework.

-I’ll post more detail on these once they have been determined.
+I’ll post more detail on these once they have been defined.
+We’re working to ensure they can be adapted to remote working in the event that recurs.